Learn all about 19 Best Calathea Types! This genus has some of the most stunning varieties for your houseplant collection!

 Dottie has deep-green foliage that looks almost black with fuschia pink outlines on each leaf.
 Keep it in bright, indirect sunlight and mist regularly to maintain humidity.

 Botanical Name: Calathea roseopicta ‘Rosey’

-Rosey features large oval-shaped leaves with green edges and pink center with purple undersides that fold during the night.
-Grow it in well-draining soil and protect from cold drafts.
+Rosey features large oval-shaped leaves with green edges and a pink center with purple undersides that fold during the night.
+Grow it in well-draining soil and protect it from cold drafts.

 7. Jungle Velvet

 It grows in lance-shaped, velvety dark green leaves with light green patterns.
 Grow the plant in high humid conditions or use a humidifier.

 This beautiful calathea has thin dark green to purple foliage with peacock markings having lime feathering on red-pink stems.
 Keep it in bright, indirect sunlight and high humidity.

 Eternal Flame’s ruffled lance-shaped dark green leaves retain their color for a long and look magnificent with yellow flowers!
 It thrives well in bright indirect sunlight; exposure to bright morning sun is beneficial.

 Pin-stripe offers foot long oblong dark green leaves patterned with pink-white stripes on long green stems.
 Grow this calathea in well-draining and slightly moist soil.